digitalspring/whitepaper/whitepaper.md

 that, as he doesn't meet all recipients personally, the proof of authenticity must be something that can be passed along with the message from one recipient to the other and cannot be forged.
-Such a proof, however, would then fundamentally be at odds with deniability as the latter relies exactly on the fact that the proof could have been forged.
-Only in private communication, e.g. oral conversations or hand-written letters, immediate proof of authorship is (more or less automatically) provided to all participants and it's only in personal conversations where this proof, namely personal presence, is also ephemeral such that it stills allows for deniability.^[In this sense, the (authenticated) Diffie-Hellman key exchange, which is used to provide authenticity and deniability at the same time, is the digital equivalent of a secret real-life meet-up.]
+Such a proof, however, would then automatically prevent deniability as the latter relies exactly on the fact that the proof could have been forged.
+Only in private communication, e.g. oral conversations or hand-written letters, immediate proof of authorship is (more or less automatically) provided to all participants and it's only in personal conversations where this proof, namely personal presence, is also ephemeral such that it stills allows for deniability.^[In this sense, the (authenticated) Diffie-Hellman key exchange, which is used to provide authenticity and deniability at the same time, is the digital equivalent of a real-life meet-up where secrets are being exchanged.]
 This insight is central to many of the security considerations discussed in this paper.

-Digital Spring is primarily concerned with private communication, thus with data transfer among small to middle-sized groups, up to a few thousand people.
+Digital Spring is primarily concerned with private communication and the transfer of private data, thus with data exchange among small to middle-sized groups, up to a few thousand people.
 Drawing on the previous examples, this could be restated as follows: Digital Spring is a digital medium that tries to mimic personal conversations as far as possible.
 Although its principal architecture was designed in a way to scale to very large groups just as well – if certain security promises are given up where it makes sense^[As demonstrated, it is impossible to fulfill authenticity *and* deniability for large audiences at the same time, let alone high confidentiality.
-As for the remaining cases of large audiences with *either* authenticity *or* deniability and even some mixed forms (where a group of journalists attending a press conference cannot prove the authenticity of a quote to their readers although they heard it loud and clearly), the technology presented here covers these very naturally.] –, the present paper focusses on the primary goal.
+As for the remaining cases of large audiences with *either* authenticity *or* deniability and even some mixed forms (where a group of journalists attending a press conference cannot prove the authenticity of a quote to their readers although they heard it loud and clearly), the technology presented here covers these very naturally.] –, the present paper focusses on the primary goal outlined above.

 <!--
 Current State of Communication Systems